TobyHFerguson/CDSW-certification/README.md

 So we have one incorrect value, where a 3 (our data) should be an 8.
 I think I'm going to ignore it for now!

 # Exploration
+Using `scripts/3_explore.R` we produced prevalence graphs.
+Two graphs were produced for each feature:
+* A graph showing the prevalence of the various classes and the asthmatic response as a percentage of the global population
-Using `scripts/3_explore.R` we produced prevalence graphs showing, for each of the features, what the prevalence of asthma was for the various values of the feature.
+* A graph showing the prevalence of asthma amongst the various classes of the feature

-No single characteristic stood out as being strongly indicative of asthma.
+Overall we observed that there could be large variations on a global scale (e.g. only 10% of the population had suffered from a heart attack)

+Of interest was the monotonic increase in population with age (the survey was quite skewed toward elderly people although they were slightly less likely to be asthma suffers than the younger population)

 # Modeling/Analysis
 We used three different models:
 * LogisticRegression